BradyVolpe/ofdmEstimator/README.md

 - `subcarrier_spacing`: The subcarrier spacing in kHz, for example 50

 Run the script using a Python interpreter to get the OFDM capacity estimates.

+Run: python3 ofdm_estimation.py

+The OFDMA Estimation Python program requires Python 3.x to run.
+Upon running the script, it will ask for a start frequency, stop frequency and modulation order in bits.

+Run: python3 ofdma_estimation.py

 ## Contributions